daniamdrei/daniamdrei/README.md

     <td>
       <h3>About Me</h3>
       <pre>💫 About Me:
-👋 Hi, I'm Dania — a Full-Stack Developer with a passion for building scalable web applications.<br>💻 I work with technologies like php, laravel, bootstrap, js, Mysql, and more.<br>🚀 I enjoy turning ideas into code and solving real-world problems.<br>🔧 Currently exploring [React, Vue.js, DevOps] and always open to learning new tools and frameworks.</pre>
+👋 Hi, I'm Dania — a Full-Stack Developer with a passion for
+        building scalable web applications.
+        💻 I work with technologies like php, laravel, bootstrap, js, Mysql, and more.
+        🚀 I enjoy turning ideas into code and solving real-world problems.
+        🔧 Currently exploring [React, Vue.js, DevOps]
+        and always open to learning new tools and frameworks.</pre>
     </td>
   </tr>
 </table>